zikuicai/zikuicai.github.io/_posts/2017-12-16-cayman-example-content.md

 meta: "Springfield"
 ---

+This is intended as a quick reference and showcase of [Markdown](https://daringfireball.net/projects/markdown/) language.

+Markdown is a text-to-HTML conversion tool for web writers.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

 # [](#header-1)Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.